cudmore/iot-fall-2023/docs/docs/binder.md

 https://github.com/cudmore/iot-fall-2023
 ```

-On that webpage click the `serve` button.
+On that webpage click the `launch` button.

 Wait a bit and you will get an interface like this.